Updated on April 10, 2019

-Having an uninterrupted, valid certificate is a prerequisite for running your business with UTZ smoothly.
-Annika Gabriel, Standards & Assurance Officer at UTZ, explains who does what in the certification process, and offers tips for ensuring your audit goes without a hitch.
+Having an uninterrupted, valid certificate is a prerequisite for running your business with the UTZ program smoothly.
+Annika Gabriel, Senior Standards & Assurance Officer, explains who does what in the UTZ certification process, and offers tips for ensuring your audit goes without a hitch.

-Annika explains the role of UTZ vs that of the Certification Body: “We train CBs on how to interpret our standards (the Code of Conduct for farmers and the Chain of Custody for the supply chain), and provide guidance on how different requirements can best be checked.
+Annika explains the role of the Certification Body: “We as an organization train CBs on how to interpret our standards (the Code of Conduct for farmers and the Chain of Custody for the supply chain), and provide guidance on how different requirements can best be checked.
 The CB carries out your audit, assessing whether or not certification requirements have been fulfilled.
 The final audit decision is up to them.“

 You and your CB